yf-hang/PINNs-for-FRW-Correlators/README.md

 ```

 ## Notes
+- The formulation implemented in this codebase originate from [arXiv:2410.17192](https://arxiv.org/abs/2410.17192), where the CDEs for the relevant two-site loop level cosmological wavefunction integrals were first derived and analyzed.
+We ask that papers using, discussing, or extending this formulation cite [arXiv:2410.17192](https://arxiv.org/abs/2410.17192) as the original work.
 - The current production workflow is configuration-driven rather than packaged as a pip module.
 - This repository is intended as research code, so some paths and runtime options are tuned for local or batch environments.